Skip to main content

 Testosterone exerts a powerful influence on metabolic health.
 It promotes lean muscle mass, which increases basal metabolic rate, and improves insulin sensitivity.
 Low testosterone is a well-established independent risk factor for the development of metabolic syndrome and type 2 diabetes.
 When TRT is interrupted, these metabolic benefits can be rapidly reversed.

-Acute withdrawal of testosterone has been shown in clinical settings to cause significant increases in fasting insulin and measures of (HOMA-IR) in as little as two weeks.
+Acute withdrawal of testosterone has been shown in clinical settings to cause significant increases in fasting insulin and measures of insulin resistance (HOMA-IR) in as little as two weeks.
 This occurs even without immediate changes in body composition, suggesting a direct role for testosterone in modulating insulin signaling pathways.

 This shift towards insulin resistance can precipitate a cascade of other adverse metabolic changes.
 Lipid profiles may worsen, with potential increases in triglycerides and LDL cholesterol and a decrease in HDL cholesterol.
 The propensity to store visceral adipose tissue, a highly inflammatory type of fat, increases.